jackgray/spotlight/producers/finance/README.md

-# Short Interest Reporting and Data Aggregation

-### Understanding transmission mechanisms of trade transactions
+### Understanding transmission mechanisms of trade transactions and regulatory reporting

 #### FINRA Trade Reporting Facilities (TRFs)
 Platforms established by FINRA to facilitate the reporting of OTC trades in equities and related securities that may not be listed on national exchanges or are traded off-exchange.